We are a very focused accounting firm – working exclusively with internationally operating clients.

 It is a ‘per se’ corporation for US check-the-box rules.
 The plc can be listed on the Maltese stock exchange (whereas the other business forms dealt with here cannot be).

-This is the normal private company form, requiring only one director and a minimum share capital of EUR 1,164.69, which needs to be at least 20% paid up (i.e. EUR 233).
+This is the normal private company form, requiring only one director and a minimum share capital of EUR 1,164.69, of which 20% must be paid up (i.e. EUR 233) prior to incorporation.
 It is similar to the German GmbH, UK Limited, the French Sarl, the Australian Pty Ltd, etc.

 Almost all foreign-based groups use this form for their Maltese subsidiaries.